Welfare FAQ

 • Legal Aid

-• What if I have a long-term health condition and need help?
+• What if I have a long term health condition and need help?

-If you have a long-term health condition such as cancer, diabetes, or heart disease, please contact your GP or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, a hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
-You may also wish to look at the various support available for you on the following websites:
+If you have a long-term health condition such as any listed below, which impacts your everyday life.
+Please come to the Welfare Office on the 1st Floor of Mont Rose House.
+We will be happy to advise/support you, signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.

 • Samaritans